haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

+* Allow to customize the report fields in the project module
-* Allow project member can set time for task
+* Allow project member can set time for task and issue
 * Apply the date formats in report and tooltip
 * Support localization for languages easier
 * Other improvements